nci-ref-clim-data/FROGS/README.md

 For more information please refer to the [FROGs website](https://frogs.prod.lamp.cnrs.fr/) and in particular to their news page for updates.

+## Data download

+TODO: Explain exactly where/how the data was downloaded from.

 ## Data location

 We've downloaded FROGS data to: